Halimadh/IvoirCarApp/README.md

 # IvoirCarApp
-This is a vehicle rental and sales application.
+This is a vehicle rental and sales application.(Under development)